Exclusive partner in mastitis management for vets and dairy advisors

 By proceeding in this structured manner, the number of action points can be limited and only those solutions can be proposed which are most effective in addressing the herd-specific problem.
 In this way, results are achieved quickly and the dairy producer also remains motivated.
 If no clinical mastitis data are available on the dairy farm and, therefore, the clinical mastitis indices cannot be calculated, one may immediately proceed to step 3, where first the most probable reason for the problem is determined by determining the risk of mastitis in the various elements of mastitis management (milking technique, milking machine, dry cows, ...).

-Our virtual assistant Keno-M™ calculates and interprets the 5 key performance indicators of clinical mastitis with one mouse click.
+Our virtual assistant Keno™-M calculates and interprets the 5 key performance indicators of clinical mastitis with one mouse click.
 Click here for more info.

 With the help of our virtual assistant U-Scan, the weaknesses and strengths in various elements of mastitis management on a dairy farm are made visible in a simple, objective and scientifically sound way.
 Click here for more info.

-An udder health problem on a dairy herd can best be solved by first identifying the problem (e.g. too many animals with newly elevated somatic cell count during lactation) and the cause of the problem (e.g. too many animals with newly elevated somatic cell count during lactation).
+An udder health problem in a dairy herd can best be solved by first identifying the problem (e.g. too high bulk milk somatic cell count) and the cause of the problem (e.g. too many animals with newly elevated somatic cell count during lactation).
 Other causes of a high bulk milk somatic cell count may be, e.g. too many freshly calved animals with a high somatic cell count or too low (spontaneous) cure rate of animals with a high somatic cell count during lactation.
 The problem and the cause of the problem can best be made visible using the key performance indicators for subclinical mastitis.
 After that, of course, the reason (e.g. too high infection pressure during milking) for the problem (e.g. too high bulk milk somatic cell count) and its cause (e.g. too many animals with a new elevated somatic cell count during lactation) must be determined.
-This can best be done based on the observations collected during a herd audit .
+This can best be done based on the observations collected during a herd audit.
 Finally, a list of action points should be presented to the dairy producer.

-Our virtual assistant Keno-M™ calculates and interprets with one mouse click the 5 key performance indicators for subclinical mastitis.
+Our virtual assistant Keno™-M calculates and interprets with one mouse click the 5 key performance indicators for subclinical mastitis.
 Click here for more info.

 With the help of our virtual assistant U-Scan, the weaknesses and strengths in various elements of the mastitis management on a dairy herd are made visible in a simple, objective and scientifically sound way.
 Click here for more info.

 Do you have another question about udder health or mastitis management on a dairy herd to which you cannot find the answer above?
-Send your question to Support@mexcellence.eu.
+Then click the Green button at the bottom right of this screen and ask your question by email or WhatsApp.
 You will receive an answer to your question within 48 hours.

 Our solutions for easy and successful mastitis management on every dairy herd: